kranthivarm/connectify/README.md

 ## 🚀 Features
 - 🌍 Language-based user connections
-- 💬 Real-time chat with Socket.io
-- 📹 High-quality video calls using WebRTC
+- 💬📹 Real-time and High-quality video calls using stream api
 - 🔔 Notifications for messages and calls
 - 👤 User profiles with language preferences
 - 🔒 Secure authentication and data storage